 The next day, we had to hike to Nagarjun Hill for acclimatization.
-As expected, it was another day of chilling temperature with views of nothing but fog.
+As expected, it is another day of chilling temperature with views of nothing but fog.
 When we descended back to the teahouse, I had my last hot bath (which cost me 600 Nepali Rupees) until after we reach the base camp.

-Upon arriving in the village, two of our friends were at their worst conditions.
+Upon arriving in the village, two of our friends are in their worst conditions.
 Migs had succumbed to AMS and decided to no longer continue with the trek; Rhoda rented a pony just so she could get going.
 The village is three hours away from the base camp, which made it a total of another six hours of walking.
 It’s already 1 PM and we had to move quickly.
 The Himalayas can be unforgiving in the afternoon.

 Experience snow, stay alive, and capture that perfect shot I can show my future children.
-These were the three goals I had in mind before I boarded the plane that brought us to Lukla.
+These are the three goals I had in mind before I boarded the plane that brought us to Lukla.
 If I head back, I have a higher chance of staying alive.
 If I push through, I definitely would be sick or worse but I would go home proud.
 Then Dwine arrived and just went straight to where the trail led.
-Continue it was.
+Continue it is.